tekniiquann/tekniiquann.github.io/_posts/2024-11-06-Building-Ascent-v0.9.0-from-Official-Repos-on-HPC-Platform.md

 Ascent is known for easy deploying.
 This short blog documents how to build and link Ascent on AMD system.

 ### MPI Only
-Ascent project provides a nice shell script to handle dependencies fetch and building under `scripts/build_ascent`, building MPI only library is as easy as passing parallel compiler warpers to `build_ascent.sh` script.
+Ascent project provides a nice shell script to handle dependencies fetch and building automation.
+The script is under `scripts/build_ascent`, together with many other scripts working for specific HPC systems. building MPI only Ascent library is as easy as passing parallel compiler warpers to `build_ascent.sh` script.
+Before doing this, one should load necessary modules for `MPI`, `GCC/Clang` and `CMake`.
 {% highlight console %}
-~$ module --force purge && module --force unload LUMI && module load LUMI/24.03 partition/C cpeGNU/24.03
+~$ module --force purge && module --force unload PENV ~$ module load PENV/xx.yy partition-info CompilerSuite/xx.yy BuildTools/xx.yy
 {% endhighlight %}

-There are lot of bugs on camp MEM for ascent dependencies, I have to manually add the missing headers.
- And few necessary modifications were done on build_ascent.sh to fetch v0.9.0 with all submodules, better document. just run this script in a empty folder, it will fetch all source codes:
+Supposing `cc`, `C` and `ftn` are warpers of C, C++ and Fortran with MPI, the following command will pass them to building script.
 {% highlight console %}
-~$ env CC=cc CXX=CC FTN=ftn ./build_ascent-v0.9.0.sh
+~$ env CC=cc CXX=CC FTN=ftn ./build_ascent-v0.9.x.sh
 {% endhighlight %}

+There are lot of bugs on `camp` and `FMEM` for Ascent dependencies, I have to manually add the missing headers when I did first time building.
+And few necessary modifications were done on build_ascent.sh to fetch v0.9.x with all submodules.
+After communicating with Ascent's maintainer on these issues, I was provided a list of compatible dependencies

 ### ROCm-aware MPI